Aniskos/DioramaVaasa/README.md

-# DioramaVaasa
+# VaasaScape
-Voxel art from the city of Vaasa (Finland).
+Data from the city of Vaasa (Finland).